 elif cal == "/":

-Below screenshot shows how we can create a calculator without function.
+print(first_val / second_val)The screenshot below shows how we can create a calculator without a function.

 Calculator in Python code